 Henri Nouwen once said, "All the disciplines of the spiritual life are intended to help us move from an absurd (deaf) life to an obedient (listening) life of freedom, joy, and peace."
 This is especially true of Lectio Divina.

-In regards to the practice itself, Lectio has four "movements": Read, Reflect, Respond, Rest.
-Each step guiding us deeper into dialogue with our Father through the scripture and Christ, who is in us via His Spirit.
-While Lectio can be applied to almost any passage of scripture, psalm, or story, it is best used in familiar or easily understandable texts or ones in which we have a bit of context.
-The purpose of the practice is dialogue through meditation and contemplation, so having to do a lot of research kind of defeats the point.
+Regarding the practice itself, Lectio has four "movements": Read, Reflect, Respond, Rest.
+Each step guides us deeper into dialogue with our Father through the scripture and Christ, who is in us via His Spirit.
+While Lectio can be applied to almost any passage of scripture, psalm, or story, it is most effective when used in familiar or easily understandable texts.
+The purpose of the practice is dialogue through meditation and contemplation, so conducting extensive research somewhat defeats the point.